 One kid would be asked to come up and sit in the chair, and we could get assign a famous person that kids would know.
 The other kids could only ask 20 questions to guess who the kid was.
 This was a great idea in practice, but most of the kids we had were too young and weren’t asking the best questions.
 So maybe replace this idea for next time.

 Kids were given a mustache or two to cut out, color, and put on a popsicle stick.
-Simple put the kids liked it.
+You’re now a master of disguise!
+No one can tell who you are if you have a mustache!
+I have a copy here if you want to take a mustache for yourself.
 On the way out, we gave them a sheet about Morse Code and a secret message that they had to decipher.

 That was basically it!
 A big success with little prep and hardly any money.
 Let me know how it works out for you.